mhaugrud/msumcspy/_sources/GUIandEventDrivenProgramming/09_modifying_widgets.rst

 However, we may wish to incorporate our own icon shapes.

 First, we need a picture that we will ultimately use as an icon.
 It must be stored in the .gif format.
-Here is one, rocket.gif.
+Here is one, ``rocket.gif``.

 Right click and save it on your computer in the same folder as your .py scripts.

 .. image:: Figures/rocket.gif